Snapr/android-fx/README.md

 As a general rule, the `Builder` class provides all the configuration options for the library project, and thus the UI related to applying image effects and adding stickers.
 In particular, clients will be interested in the following setters:

-	// Setter for defining the path to filters that should be loaded into the effects
+	// Setter for defining the path to the filter pack that should be loaded into the effects
 	// module.
 Also see the 'Defining Filters and Stickers' section above. setFilterPackPath(String path)

-	// Setter for defining the path to stickers that should be loaded into the effects
+	// Setter for defining the path to sticker packs that should be loaded into the effects
 	// module.
-Also see the 'Defining Filters and Stickers' section above. setStickerPackPath(String path)
+Also see the 'Defining Filters and Stickers' section above. setStickerPackPaths(ArrayList<String> paths)

 	// Setter for defining the aspect ratio of the image loaded into the effects module. setImageAspectRatio(float imageAspectRatio)